lindaszabo/KNIFE/README.md

       - decoy: number of reads where read2 was inconsistent with read1 alignment to this circular junction
       - pvalue: naive method p-value for this junction based on all aligned reads (higher = more likely true positive)
       - scores: (read1, read2) Bowtie2 alignment scores for each read aligning to this junction, or scores at each 10th percentile for junctions with more than 10 reads
-    3. glmReports: read count and posterior probability per junction using GLM (only for PE reads, annotation-dependent junctions).
+    2. glmReports: read count and posterior probability per junction using GLM (only for PE reads, annotation-dependent junctions).
 2 files created per sample, 1 with circular splice junctions and the other with linear splice junctions
       - junction: chr|gene1_symbol:splice_position|gene2_symbol:splice_position|junction_type|strand
         - junction types are reg (linear), rev (circle formed from 2 or more exons), or dup (circle formed from single exon)
       - numReads: number of reads where read1 aligned to this junction and read2 was consistent with presumed splice event
       - p_predicted: posterior probability that the junction is a true junction
       - p_value: p-value for the posterior probability to control for the effect of total junctional counts on posterior probability
-    4. glmModels: RData files containing the model used to generate the glmReports
+    3. glmModels: RData files containing the model used to generate the glmReports
+    4.  ids: alignment and category assignment per read
 2. sampleStats: Contains 2 txt files with high-level alignment statistics per sample (read1 and read2 reported separately).
    * SampleAlignStats.txt: useful for evaluating how well the library prep worked, for example ribosomal depletion.
 Number of reads are reported, with fraction of total reads listed in ()
      - READS: number of reads in original fastq file